 The diagram below shows how a connection is established:

-- The client dials to the proxy service specified in
+- The client dials to the Teleport Proxy Service specified in

 ~/.tsh/profilefile and relays to it the hostname of the destination hostname.

-- The proxy does not perform any decryption or authentication*, it simply performs a name resolution for the given hostname and tries to relay the SSH connection to it.
+- Teleport Proxy Service does not perform any decryption or authentication*, it simply performs a name resolution for the given hostname and tries to relay the SSH connection to it.
 The user connection is shown in green.

-- The destination host validates the user’s certificate and begins logging user actions to the auth service using its audit connection.
-The connection between a host and the auth service is also authenticated via the host’s certificate and encrypted.
+- The destination host validates the user's certificate and begins logging user actions to the Teleport Auth Service using its audit connection.
+The connection between a host and the Teleport Auth Service is also authenticated via the host's certificate and encrypted.
 The audit connection is shown in red.

 - If the destination host is a remote host, such as an IoT node (self-driving vehicle or a smart device) the connection is established using the reverse tunnel that remote nodes always maintain.